 1.01 Name and Office.
 The name of this religious nonprofit organization is Mt.
 Hebron Missionary Baptist Church.
 The principal office of the Church in the State of Texas shall be located in Garland, Dallas County, Texas.
 The Board of Directors (hereafter the "Executive Council") of the Church shall have full power and authority to change any office from one location to another, either in Texas or elsewhere.
 The Church shall comply with the requirements of the Code and maintain a registered office and registered agent in Texas.
-The registered office may be, but need not be, identical with the Church's principal office in Texas.
+The registered office in Texas.
+The Executive Council with the Church's principal office in Texas.
 The Executive Council may change the registered office and the registered agent as provided in the Code.